onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 The following sections contain examples of Ansible playbooks which follow the guidelines.

+To see specific documentation for the Ansible Adapter please refer
+to: :doc:`APPC Ansible Adapter <../../../../appc/deployment.git/docs/APPC Ansible Adapter/APPC Ansible Adapter>`

 Guidelines for Playbooks to properly integrate with APPC/SDN-C
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^